-The economic approach must be linked to human well-being, which encompasses economic, social, and ecological aspects of development and land management.
-This is key in adopting a holistic approach, so that the sustainability of land management options is measured by taking into consideration the overall human-environmental connection, rather than just focusing on marketdriven processes.
-The following four types of capital assets within the overall human-natural system are necessary in supporting sustainable human well-being (Figure 2.2):
+The economic approach must be linked to human well-being, which encompasses economic, social, and ecological aspects of development and land management8.
+This is key in adopting a holistic approach, so that the sustainability of land management options is measured by taking into consideration the overall human-environmental

+Interaction between built, social, human, and natural capital required to produce human well-being connection, rather than just focusing on marketdriven processes.
+The following four types of capital assets within the overall human-natural system are necessary in supporting sustainable human well-being (Figure 2.2 9,10):